amaranth-lang/amaranth/docs/guide.rst

    with m.Else():
        m.d.sync += timer.eq(timer - 1)

-While some Amaranth control structures are superficially similar to imperative control flow statements (such as Python's :pc:`if`), their function---together with :ref:`expressions <lang-abstractexpr>` and :ref:`assignments <lang-assigns>`---is to describe circuits.
+While some Amaranth control structures are superficially similar to imperative control flow statements (such as Python's :py:`if`), their function---together with :ref:`expressions <lang-abstractexpr>` and :ref:`assignments <lang-assigns>`---is to describe circuits.
 The code above is equivalent to:

 .. testcode::

    timer = Signal(8)
    m.d.sync += timer.eq(Mux(timer == 0, 10, timer - 1))

 Because all branches of a decision tree affect the generated circuit, all of the Python code inside Amaranth control structures is always evaluated in the order in which it appears in the program.
-This can be observed through Python code with side effects, such as :pc:`print()`:
+This can be observed through Python code with side effects, such as :py:`print()`:

 .. testcode::